 SVCTAG Indicates the service tag value set by using the pmadm -s command.
-Identifies whether the following flags are set by using the FLAGS pmadm -f command: x, do not enable the service u, create a utmpx entry for the service dash (-), no flags are set ID Indicates the identity assigned to the service when it is started.
-This value is set by using the pmadm -i command. <PMSPECIFIC> Information /dev/term/a Indicates the TTY port path name set by using the ttyadm -d command.
-Indicates whether the following flags are set by using the ttyadm -c -b -h -I -r command: • c, sets the connect on carrier flag for the port ■ b, sets the port as bidirectional, allowing both incoming and outgoing traffic ■ h, suppresses an automatic hangup immediately after an incoming call is received I, initializes the port r, forces ttymon to wait until it receives a character from the port before it prints the login: message dash (-), no flags are set Indicates a value set by using the ttyadm -r count option.
+FLAGS Identifies whether the following flags are set by using the pmadm - f command: x, do not enable the service u, create a utmpx entry for the service dash (-), no flags are set ID Indicates the identity assigned to the service when it is started.
+This value is set by using the pmadm -i command. <pmspecific> Information</pmspecific> /dev/term/a Indicates the TTY port path name set by using the ttyadm -d command. - Indicates whether the following flags are set by using the ttyadm -c -b -h -I -r command: c, sets the connect on carrier flag for the port b, sets the port as bidirectional, allowing both incoming and outgoing traffic h, suppresses an automatic hangup immediately after an incoming call is received I, initializes the port r, forces ttymon to wait until it receives a character from the port before it prints the login: message dash (-), no flags are set - Indicates a value set by using the ttyadm -r count option.
 This option determines when ttymon displays a prompt after receiving data from a port.
 If count is 0, ttymon will wait until it receives any character.
 If count is greater than 0, ttymon waits until count new lines have been received.
 No value is set in this example. /usr/bin/login Identifies the full path name of the service to be invoked when a connection is received.
-This value is set by using the ttyadm -s command.
-Identifies the ttyadm -t command's time-out value.
-This option specifies that ttymon should close a port if the open on the port succeeds, and no input data is received in contty value is set by using the ttyadm -1 command.

-Identifies the STREAMS modules to be pushed.
+This value is set by using the ttyadm -s command. - Identifies the ttyadm -t command's time-out value.
+This option specifies that ttymon should close a port if the open on the port succeeds, and no input data is received in timeout seconds.
+There is no time-out value in this example. contty Identifies the TTY label in the /etc/ttydefs file.
+This value is set by using the ttyadm -1 command. ldterm,ttcompat Identifies the STREAMS modules to be pushed.
 These modules are set by using the ttyadmin -m command.

-timeout seconds.
-There is no time-out value in this example.
-Identifies the TTY label in the /etc/ttydefs file.
-This login: Terminal disabled Identifies an inactive message to be displayed when the port is disabled.
-This message is set by using the ttyadm -i command.

-tvi925 Identifies the terminal type, if set, by using the ttyadm -T command.
-The terminal type is tvi925 in this example.

-y Identifies the software carrier value set by using the ttyadm -S command: n turns the software carrier off, y turns the software carrier on.
+login: Terminal disabled Identifies an inactive message to be displayed when the port is disabled.
+This message is set by using the ttyadm -i command. tvi925 Identifies the terminal type, if set, by using the ttyadm -T command.
+The terminal type is tvi925 in this example. У Identifies the software carrier value set by using the ttyadm -S command: n turns the software carrier off, y turns the software carrier on.
 The software carrier is turned on in this example.
 Identifies any comment specified with the pmadm -y command.
 There is no comment in this example.